 Find ways to do the following and you'll stay healthier in your body and your head:

-Eat Right: This is extremely important at this time.
-Stress of any sort depletes your bodies reserves, and not eating regularly or resorting to junk food can add to the problems.
-Eat balanced meals and make certain to get the right amount of protein, fruits, vegetables and other good foods each day.
+- Eat Right: This is extremely important at this time.
+Stress of any sort depletes your body's reserves, and not eating regularly or resorting to junk food can add to the problems.
+Eat balanced meals and make certain to get the right amount of protein, fruits, vegetables, and other good foods each day.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.